TAUSIF

 Enterprise Content Platform

 A custom CMS for a university with 2M+ daily reads.
-Cut publishing from two days to fifteen minutes, and writers stopped having to ping an engineer to ship.
+Publishing dropped from two days to fifteen minutes, and editors no longer need an engineer to push a post.

 To Publish